QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 everyone will need a password manager, and it pretty much always makes sense to keep it in an offline, network-isolated vault.

-As you're designing your own Qubes system, keep in mind some of the following
+As you gain experience with Qubes, you may find yourself disagreeing with some of the decisions our fictional friends made.
+That's okay!
+There are many different ways to organize a Qubes system, and the most important criterion is that it serves the needs of its owner.
+Since everyone's needs are different, it's perfectly normal to find yourself doing things a bit differently.
-tips:
+Nonetheless, there are some general principles that almost all users find helpful when they're first starting out.
+As you're designing your own Qubes system, keep in mind some of the following lessons from our case studies:

 - You'll probably change your mind as you go.
-You'll realize that this qube should really be split into two, or you'll realize that it doesn't really make sense for these two qubes to be separate and that they should instead be merged into one.
+You'll realize that one qube should really be split into two, or you'll realize that it doesn't really make sense for two qubes to be separate and that they should instead be merged into one.
 That's okay.
 Qubes OS supports your ability to adapt and make changes as you go.
 Try to maintain a flexible mindset.
 Things will eventually settle down, and you'll find your groove.
 Changes to the way you